 Renaissance Orlando at SeaWorld is located at 6677 Sea Harbor Drive, Orlando, Florida 32821, 8.4 miles from Disney.
 This is a Marriott Category 5 property and costs from 35,000 points per night.

 Located by SeaWorld, Renaissance Orlando at SeaWorld is walking distance from SeaWorld and close to the theme parks of Walt Disney World and Universal Orlando.
 Rooms here are spacious, and some have lovely balconies and feature LCD flat-panel TVs, Aveda bath products, and marble bathrooms.

 Kids will have a whale of a time in the R Aqua Zone Water Park, while adults can enjoy handcrafted cocktails and the freshest sushi in town at Mist Sushi + Spirits bar.

 7. Grand Bohemian Hotel Orlando, Autograph Collection

-Grand Bohemian Hotel Orlando, Autograph Collection is situated on 325 South Orange Avenue Orlando, Florida 32801, 17.9 miles from Disney.
+Grand Bohemian Hotel Orlando, Autograph Collection is situated at 325 South Orange Avenue, Orlando, Florida 32801, 17.9 miles from Disney.